toubi92/ToubisLinuxResources/know-how/git.md

 Skip deleted files (they only trash up the diff...):

 	git diff --diff-filter=d

+Use a 3rd party tool to display changes

+	git difftool --tool=vimdiff

 ## Log w trees
 Git is a tree of commits.